Sven-Lyco/GIT-GITHUB-Workflow/README.md

   - you will get a message like this: `git push --set-upstream origin main`
   - copy, paste, enter

-- Now check if the repository is on Github
+- Now check if the repository is on Github, by refreshing the page of the repository

 - `git branch readme` : edit README.md and create a new branch
 - `git branch` : # check branch